Samba Gold

 The "Samba Gold" (Samba d'Or) is a football award given to the best Brazilian footballer in Europe, as awarded by Sambafoot.
 The inaugural award was made in 2008.
 The Samba Gold is determined by three voter panels: journalists, fellow footballers and votes from Sambafoot's online readers.
-In 2021, for the first time women were also selected for the award.
+In 2021, a women's award was added for the first time, the women's award is given to the best Brazilian footballer in Brazil or abroad.
+An award for players aged 20 and under was added in 2022.